lsw4cq/SQL-Project/starting_with_questions.md

 # Answer the following questions and provide the SQL queries used to find the answer.

+> For each question there is the option to remove the City values that are not available in demo dataset.
+Since most questions asked for city and country I left them in so that we could get accurate country numbers.

 ## Question 1: Which cities and countries have the highest level of transaction revenues on the site?